-Well, you're not.
+Unfortunately, it's not that simple.
 Those minimum payments are actually one of the insidious ways creditors keep you in debt if you let them.
-"But they want to get paid back, don't they?" you ask.
+"But they want to get paid back fast, don't they?" you ask.
 No, they do not.
 They want to keep making money off the interest you're paying them for the longest time period possible.

 If it's the best you can do, making minimum payments is still better than not paying anything.
 That could cause your case to get sent to a collection agency, which is much worse than dealing directly with your creditors to work out a better repayment plan.
 But beyond that, making only minimum payments ultimately hurts you.

 Read on to learn about how those minimum payments get calculated, the effects they can have on the total amount owed and on your credit score, and ways you can pay more than the minimum.

 Minimum Payments Are Designed to Keep You in Debt

 The minimum payment due on your monthly statement represents the lowest amount the bank or lender will accept on your credit card, car loan, student loan, personal loan, or mortgage loan balance.
 Do the math on a few of your bills: Most minimum payments equal around 3% to 5% of the total amount owed.

 And thank goodness for current federal guidance!
 It stipulates that the minimum amount due must include the interest plus any fees, as well as a small portion of the principal balance.

 Before that federal guidance went into effect, minimum payments did not have to cover all the fees and interest, or any of the principal balance.
 So, these unpaid fees and interest amounts would keep adding to your monthly balance, causing it to rise continually — a problem called negative amortization.